Course Related Policies

 At the start of each semester: review the course schedules for all of your classes, including the Final Exam Schedule.
 If you know of an instance (for example religious observance) that will cause you to miss class or an exam, make an appointment to discuss the absence with your instructor BEFORE the end of the schedule adjustment period.
 Meet with your instructor in an office appointment; do not have this discussion in the classroom.

 Make every effort to come to class: course attendance is linked to learning and academic success.

-If you miss class, inform your instructor as soon as possible.
+If you miss class or an assignment due date, inform your instructor as soon as possible.

-If you miss class, collect documentation to support your absence – see details in the policy.
+If you miss class or an assignment due date, collect documentation to support your absence – see details in the policy.

-If you miss class due to an excused absence, meet with your instructor to discuss the appropriate academic accommodation.
+If you miss class or an assignment due date as a result of an excused absence, meet with your instructor to discuss the appropriate academic accommodation.

 Do not provide false information to your course instructor; providing false information to University officials is prohibited under Part 9(h) of the Code of Student Conduct (V-1.00(B) University of Maryland Code of Student Conduct) and may result in disciplinary action.

 An excused absence is an absence for which the student has the right to receive, and the instructor has the responsibility to provide, academic accommodation.